 What Causes Toxic Stress

 Children’s maltreatment is a leading cause of toxic stress.
-Maltreatment can take many forms, including physical, sexual, and psychological abuse, neglect, and family abduction.
+Maltreatment can take many forms, including physical, psychological and sexual abuse.

-There are an estimated 8,755,000 juvenile victims in this country.
-That means that over 1 of 7 children between the ages of 2 and 17 years have experienced maltreatment2.
+Research shows that there are an estimated 8,755,000 child victims in this country.
+That means over 1 out of 7 children between the ages of 2 and 17 years have experienced maltreatment2.

 However, severe child maltreatment is not the only source of toxic stress.
-Extreme poverty, violence, bullying, household dysfunction and food scarcity can also result in toxic stress11.
+Dysfunctional families, caregiver substance abuse, family economic hardship, domestic violence, bullying, and food insecurity can also result in toxic stress11.

 Childhood toxic stress occurs when a child experiences severe, prolonged, or repetitive adversity and lacks the necessary nurturing or support of a caregiver to prevent an abnormal stress response12.